aramder/aramder.github.io/misadventures/_posts/2026-3-23-PMR-171-Boot-Logo-Tool.md

 The patch offsets are hard-coded for firmware v3.7.2 (build `Dec 22 2025 09:25:53`).
 A different firmware version will have different code layout, and applying these patches to it will produce a corrupted image.
 In most cases the radio can be recovered by USB-flashing a known-good `FW-NEW.bin`, but there is no guarantee that a corrupted firmware won't damage the bootloader or leave the radio in a state that requires JTAG recovery.
 Do not use this tool on a firmware version other than v3.7.2 unless you have a JTAG debug probe and are prepared to use it.

 The tool is available at [github.com/aramder/pmr171-logo-tool](https://github.com/aramder/pmr171-logo-tool).

+*Disclosure: both the reverse engineering and this writeup were done with heavy AI assistance.
+I directed the investigation, provided the hardware and JTAG dumps, and verified results on the physical radio.
+The LLM handled disassembly analysis, script writing, pattern matching through the binary, and drafting this post.
+There may be mistakes, misunderstandings, or inaccuracies in the technical details.*